JetBrains/intellij-sdk-docs/reference_guide/intellij_artifacts.md

 the [gradle-intellij-plugin](https://github.com/JetBrains/gradle-intellij-plugin) for more information about Gradle support.

-There are two types of information needed to use a repository:
+If you want to setup the dependencies manually, there are two types of information needed to use a repository:
 1. Specify the corresponding repository URL for the artifact.
 2. Specify the Maven coordinates for the artifact.

 ### Add the Repository URL
 The corresponding URL for the desired artifact needs to be added to a Maven or Gradle script:
 * For release or EAP versions, use https://www.jetbrains.com/intellij-repository/releases
-* For snapshot or EAP snapshots, use https://www.jetbrains.com/intellij-repository/snapshots
+* For EAP candidate snapshots, use https://www.jetbrains.com/intellij-repository/snapshots
 * For dependencies of individual modules from the IntelliJ Platform, use https://jetbrains.bintray.com/intellij-third-party-dependencies

 ### Specify the Artifact